shenqildr/RTIT/README.md

 #
-This repository will contain the source code from the paper "A Robust and Reliable Point Clouds Recognition Network Under Rigid Transformation".
+This repository will contain the source code from the paper "A Robust and Reliable Point Cloud Recognition Network Under Rigid Transformation".

 The pretrained models on modelnet40 and ScanobjectNN are uploaded.